Gold Bullion Meaning

 Let us begin with some basic definitions of the two terms in question:

 Gold - (n) a yellow inert precious metal created in star supernovae, chemical element #79.
 Valued since ancient times for adornment, as a dependable store of value, with increasing high technological and aerospace applications.

-Bullion - (n) an item highly valued by the precious metal it contains.
-Comes in various forms like coins, bars, ingots, wafers, rounds, dust, grain, or shot.
+Bullion - (n) an item highly valued by the precious metal it contains, which comes in various forms like coins, bars, ingots, wafers, rounds, dust, grain, or shot.

 Typically for long term owners, gold bullion is held in a coin or bar form as a dependable store of value and universal purchasing power.

-Long term gold bullion owners include national governments, central banks, commercial banks, hedge funds, pension funds, exchange traded funds, individual investors, and common people the world over.
+Long term gold bullion owners include national governments, central banks, commercial banks, hedge funds, pension funds, exchange-traded funds, individual investors, and ordinary people the world over.

-Of the over 6 billion ounces of gold ever mined almost all is still with us today.
+Of the over 6 billion ounces of gold ever mined almost all are still with us today.
 Just under half is held by investors or government central banks in physical gold bullion.

 The following is an image of 400 oz gold bullion bars recently taken at the central bank of Germany.